-The expected rollout of a COVID-19 vaccine is raising interest in creating ways to quickly recognize who has been immunized and who has not.
+With the growing rollout of the COVID-19 vaccine, the race is on to create ways to quickly recognize who has been immunized and who has not.

-How would it work, and what are benefits and concerns?
+How would a COVID passport work, and what are benefits and concerns?

 What is a COVID-19 passport?